that his eye seize all

 touche le bol doré terrestre!

-It was a pretty successful dinner party.
 He had brought up several different kinds of wine from the fridge in the basement: A couple different reds, some whites, a bottle of something fizzy, and a split of sauterne.
 And some of the guests brought various bottles of wine as well.
 In the end, people pretty much just stuck with reds.
 After everyone was gone, and he was cleaning up, he made several trips back down to the basement with all the bottles of leftover wine.
-On the last trip down the basement stairs, he lost his footing –– maybe it was too much wine –– and he stumbled, and several bottles of wine broke, and some shards of glass lacerated his arms, and he bled profusely, and the wine and blood commingled in his hair as he died.
+On the last trip down the basement stairs, he lost his footing –– maybe he had too much wine –– and he stumbled, and several bottles of wine broke, and some shards of glass lacerated his arms, and he bled profusely, and the wine and blood commingled in his hair as he died.

 Here's what happens when I cook: